koltregaskes/canvas-planner/PLAN.md

 ## History
 - 2024-06-09: Initial planning docs added.
 - 2024-06-10: Added list of info needed from you to begin integrations and UI fit.
+- 2024-06-11: Added runnable canvas prototype with filters and create form.